 Military and Family Support Centers may provide other programs such as the following:

-A Military and Family Life Counselor is available free of charge to help service members, spouses, family members and children address:
+Military and Family Life Counselors (MFLC) are available free of charge to help service members, spouses, children and dependent family members address:

 No records are kept and MFLC services are private and confidential - except situations involving danger to self or others, abuse/neglect, illegal activity, or duty-to-warn which MFLCs are mandated to report.

 MFLCs can provide individual, couples, family and/or group sessions as well as briefings on a wide variety of subjects.

 MFLCs are available during regular business hours, however after-hours appointments and off-site meetings can be arranged, dependent on current operations.
 Telehealth appointments via HIPPA–compliant Zoom are also available.
 To speak with an MFLC or arrange an appointment, please call the following numbers or visit the Airman & Family Readiness Center at 4 West Castle Street on Fairchild AFB: